dimven/NavisPythonShell/README.md

 - Copy your build folder (usually ".\NavisPythonShell\RevitPythonShell\bin\$(Configuration)\ )to "%APPDATA%\Autodesk Navisworks Manage 2016\Plugins" (or whichever version of Navisworks you're targeting)

+OR

+- Download a valid [release zip](https://github.com/dimven/NavisPythonShell/releases) for your version of Navisworks.
+- Extract the zip to "%APPDATA%\Autodesk Navisworks Manage 2016\Plugins" (or whichever version of Navisworks you're targeting)

 ## Contribute

 - Don't hesitate to file any issues you stumble uppon.
 (Tho I don't guarantee I'll be able to solve them all for you)